2017–18 Pac-12 Conference men's basketball season: Coaches

-Post season
+Postseason

 Pac-12 tournament

-The conference tournament is scheduled for Wednesday–Saturday March 7–10, 2018 at the T-Mobile Arena, Paradise, NV.
+The conference tournament was scheduled for Wednesday–Saturday March 7–10, 2018 at the T-Mobile Arena, Paradise, NV.
 The top four teams had a bye on the first day, March 7, 2018.
 Teams were seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

 Three teams from the conference were selected to participate: Arizona, UCLA and Arizona State.